 The UK GDPR: summary

-The UK General Data Protection Regulation (UK GDPR) determines how you must process and store personal data - understand what you have to do and how the data laws changed since Brexit.
+The UK General Data Protection Regulation (UK GDPR) determines how you must process and store personal data – understand what you have to do and the principles of data processing.

 School types: All · School phases: All